evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 Two different screen setups are available on the Mercedes-EQ G 580 EQ.

 The standard layout has the following configuration.

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 12.3 inches large and has a 2400x900 pixels resolution.
-The touch screen in the middle of the center console is 12.8 inches large and has a 1888x1728 pixels resolution.
+- The  screen behind the steering wheel mounted into the dashboard is 12.3 inches large
+- The touch screen in the middle of the center console is 12.8 inches large

 The optional MBUX Hyperscreen layout has the following configuration.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large and has a 2400x900 pixels resolution.
-The touch screen at the top of the center console is 17.7 inches large and has a 3088x1728 pixels resolution.
-The  screen in front of the passenger in the dashboard is 12.3 inches large and has a 2400x900 pixels resolution.
+- The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
+- The touch screen at the top of the center console is 17.7 inches large
+- The  screen in front of the passenger in the dashboard is 12.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.